 An example of basic unbelief is when I choose to get angry at my wife.
 In such a situation I’m no longer trusting the Lord, choosing rather to rely on myself.
 Another example is when I become impatient at the traffic patterns in my city.
 I’m no longer resting (trusting) in God’s sovereign care for my life but demanding things go according to my plans.
 All sin, big or small, flows out of a heart of unbelief.

 Shame – After Adam had chosen not to place his confidence (trust) in the Lord, he felt weird inside.
 His new condition is what we call biblical shame.
 It’s an internal awkwardness where we’re not entirely comfortable in our skins.

 This uncomfortableness, if not satisfied by a redemptive relationship with the Lord, will motivate a person to find solace in other ways, through other means.
-Alternate approaches to feel good explains why there are so much unrest and discontentedness in our lives.
+Alternate approaches to feel good explain why so much unrest and discontentedness is in our lives.

 Comfort – Because his underlying sinful patterns were not rectified by the redemptive work of the cross through salvation and ongoing sanctification, he instinctively desired to find happiness through more man-centered means.

 Rather than running back to God—the only solution for his problems—he continued to take matters into his hands (Ephesians 2:8–9).
 He became a comfort hoarder.
 Looking in the wrong places for what we want is our Adamic pattern, too.
 When things are going wonky, we find comfort outside of the Lord’s means.